 By 17 all three of my siblings had moved from home and life changed again.
 I longed for marriage and children, but even that created a sense of overwhelm in making the transition.
 Life threw curves so often that I felt everything had to be hard.
 Peace of mind was not meant to be mine.

 My Pivot in Life

 Early in my twenties I began a search to find out who I was in the world.
 I picked up on anything therapeutic except actually stepping into therapy.
 I eventually discovered that I had a purpose.
 It grew from my very past experiences of how to and how not to navigate life transitions.
-That purpose is what I apply today in helping women find their inner strength and to challenge the thoughts and feelings that stop them from having the life they deserve.
+That purpose is what I apply today in helping women and men find their inner strength and to challenge the thoughts and feelings that stop them from having the life they deserve.
 I am grateful for my past because it has made me what I am today – compassionate, loving, and thoughtful.

 Reinventing my Relationship with Success

 Today I am a Registered Therapeutic Counsellor (RTC #2370) and member of the Association of Cooperative Counselling Therapists of Canada (ACCT) with a diploma in Transpersonal Counselling Psychology.
 I graduated from Clearmind International Institute´s experiential, cutting-edge, counsellor training program.
 I have assisted a variety of workshops, including an international leadership workshop.
 And I co-facilitated a support group leading people through transitions.

 When I witness therapeutic processes with women and men who finally make sense of how they have been getting in their own way and how they come to understand how to get out of their own way – it’s miraculous!
 The smallest “a-ha” moments can create the biggest and most impactful changes.
 This is my draw to counselling.